Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/backgroundhangmonitor-ping.rst

             "runnableName": <string>, // name of the runnable executing during the hang.
                                       // Runnable names are only collected for the XPCOM main thread.
             "process": <string>, // Type of process that hung, see below for a list of types.
+            "remoteType": <string>, // Remote type of process which hung, see below.
             "annotations": { ... }, // A set of annotations on the hang, see below.
             "pseudoStack": [ ... ], // List of pseudostack frame names.
             "stack": [ ... ], // interleaved hang stack, see below.